Intercropping | 10 Types, Advantages and Disadvantages

 mixed crop

-Further, though all the crops are sown at the same time, they mature at different times.
+• Further, though all the crops are sown simultaneously, they mature at different times.

-Caution should be ensured while selecting crops with different growth habits, duration, root growth, taxonomical families, etc.
+Caution should be exercised while selecting crops with different growth habits, duration, root growth, taxonomical families, etc.

 • Grow tall-growing crops along with bushy crops.